AuthentiqID/omniauth-authentiq/README.md

 # Scopes
 Authentiq gives you the capability to request various data from the user.
 This is done by adding the scope parameters to the basic usage.
 If not added, the default scopes are Name, Email and Phone.
-Other available options are display and redirect uri
+Other available options are display and redirect uri.
+Also you can configure the endpoint the gem uses
 ```
 use OmniAuth::Builder do
   provider :authentiq, ENV['AUTHENTIQ_KEY'], ENV['AUTHENTIQ_SECRET'],
            scope: 'aq:name email~r aq:push',
            display: 'modal',
-                    redirect_uri: 'mplamplampla'
+           redirect_uri: 'redirect_uri',
+           client_options: {
+               site: 'authentiq endpoint'
+           }
 end
 ```